 Why Is My Tongue Numb After Tooth Extraction?

-Lingual nerves can be severed or damaged when dentists, oral surgeons, or other dental professionals fail to use proper techniques during dental procedures, especially during extraction of wisdom teeth or other mandibular molars.
+When dentists, oral surgeons, or other dental professionals fail to use proper techniques during dental procedures, lingual nerves can be severed or damaged.
+This is especially true during extraction of wisdom teeth or other mandibular molars.
 Many people have experienced numbness when the dentist administers an injection to numb the area for the procedure.
 However, if your tongue remains numb for a prolonged period after a dental procedure, there may be something wrong with your lingual nerve.